maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 **Step 1**: Visit http://icomoon.io/app/ and select icons you wish to use.
 You can add more icon sets.

-NOTE: I generally load all the icon sets and search by keywords to compare across different sets, e.g. "social" for social icons.
+TIP: Load all the icon sets and search by keywords to compare across different sets, e.g. "social" for social icons.

 **Step 2**: Review and configure your selected fonts.

 NOTE: I generally keep the defaults but change the Preferences -> Font Name to "icon-fonts".
-You can also change the encoding – depending on the project – to PUA (Private Use Area), Symbols or Latin characters.
+Depending on the project needs you can change the encoding to: PUA (Private Use Area), Symbols, or Latin characters.
+My preference is for symbols.
+For my navigation font set, if for any reason the icons are not available, symbols will yield the following:

+![][Symbols]

 **Step 3**: Download your fonts.
 Copy the zipped folder `fonts` into your `app/asset/images` folder.
 Save the original in `vendor/source`.